nus-cs2103-AY1920S2/duke/docs/README.md

 ## 3. Features

 ### 3.1 `help` - Opening Guide
 Displays all supported commands and their usage.

 Format: `help`

 ### 3.2 `list` - Listing all saved tasks
 Displays all saved tasks in the application.

 Format: `list`

 ### 3.3 `todo` - Adding a new to-do
 Adds a new `Todo` task with the specified description.
 The task will be marked as '✗' (undone) by default.

 Format: `todo DESCRIPTION`

 Example: `todo ST2132 Homework`

-Expected outcome:
-The application successfully adds a `Todo` with description `ST2132 Homework` `Got it dude!
+Expected outcome: The application successfully adds a `Todo` with description `ST2132 Homework`

+`Got it dude!
 I've added this task:`
 `[T][✘] ST2132 Homework`
 `Now you have 5 task(s) in the list.`

 Remark: Tasks with the same `description` will be considered as duplicate and will not be allowed.

 ### 3.4 `event` - Adding a new event
-Adds a new `Event` task with the specified description and time.
+Adds a new `Event` task with the specified description and date and time.
 The task will be marked as '✗' (undone) by default.

 Format: `event DESCRIPTION /at YYYY-MM-DD HHMM`

 Example: `event project meeting /at 2020-02-21 1800`

-Expected outcome:
-The application successfully adds an `Event` with description `project meeting` and time `21 Feb 2020 18:00`
+Expected outcome: The application successfully adds an `Event` with description `project meeting` and time `21 Feb 2020 18:00`

 `Got it dude!
 I've added this task:`
 `[E][✘] project meeting (at: 21 Feb 2020 18:00)`
 `Now you have 5 task(s) in the list.`